New England Patriots vs. Tennessee Titans NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Home and road insights

-- The Patriots are unbeaten ATS (1-0) as 7-point favorites or more at home.
+- The Patriots are unbeaten ATS (1-0) as 7-point favorites or greater at home.

 - This year, in six games at home, New England has gone over the total three times.

-- Tennessee is 4-1 against the spread, and 4-1 overall, on the road.
+- On the road, Tennessee is 4-1 overall and 4-1 against the spread.

-- In five road games this season, Tennessee has gone over the total four times.
+- In five away games this year, Tennessee has hit the over four times.

 Powered by Data Skrive.